-This course will develop and/or review mathematical skills with emphasis on problem solving related to the business fields.
-This course is modularized using computer software with lessons tailored to the math content needed for the business department.
-A study of quadratic equations and inequalities, complex numbers, roots, powers, functions and their graphs, polynomial, and rational functions, synthetic divisions, factor and remainder theorems, exponential and logarithmic functions, systems of equations, matrices and determinants.
+Students scoring 18-20 on ACT, 950-1059 on SAT, or 67-85 on Accuplacer Math Test may take this course.
+This course will cover quadratic equations and inequalities, complex numbers, roots, powers, functions and their graph, polynomial and rational functions, synthetic division, factor and remainder theorems, exponential and logarithmic functions, systems of equations, matrices, and determinants as well as the remedial topics needed for reinforcement of these skills.